LeBron James

 With the Heat, James won his first two NBA championships in 2012 and 2013, earning MVP and Finals MVP honors both years.
-After four seasons in Miami, he returned to Cleveland in 2014, leading the Cavaliers to their first-ever championship in 2016 by overcoming a 3–1 deficit against the Golden State Warriors and ending the Cleveland sports curse.
-He signed with the Lakers in 2018, winning another title in 2020 and becoming the first player to win Finals MVP with three different teams.
-In 2023, he surpassed Kareem Abdul-Jabbar to become the NBA's all-time leading scorer, and in 2024, he and his son Bronny became the first father-son teammates in league history.
-In 2025, James was inducted into the Naismith Memorial Basketball Hall of Fame as a member of the 2008 U.S. Olympic team (also known as the "Redeem Team").
-He and Chris Paul became the first NBA players inducted into the Hall of Fame while still active.
+After four seasons in Miami, he returned to Cleveland in 2014, leading the Cavaliers to their first-ever championship in 2016, ending the Cleveland sports curse.
+He signed with the Los Angeles Lakers in 2018, winning another title in 2020 and becoming the first player to win Finals MVP with three different teams.
 Off the court, James has earned further wealth and fame from numerous endorsement contracts.
 He is the first player in NBA history to accumulate $1 billion in earnings as an active player.
-James has been featured in books, documentaries (including winning three Sports Emmy Awards as an executive producer), and television commercials.
-He was among Times 100 most influential people in the world in 2005, 2013, 2017, and 2019 — the most selections for a professional athlete.
-James has won 20 ESPY Awards, hosted Saturday Night Live, and starred in the sports film Space Jam: A New Legacy (2021).
-He has been a part-owner of Liverpool F.C. since 2011 and leads the LeBron James Family Foundation, which has opened an elementary school, housing complex, retail plaza, and medical center in Akron.
+James has been listed by Forbes as one of the world's ten highest-paid athletes fifteen times.
+In 2011, 2014 and 2017, he was selected for the Forbes 30 under 30 list in the Sports, Entertainment and All Star categories, and subsequently in the Forbes 30 under 30 Hall of Fame in 2022.
+He was among Times 100 most influential people in the world in 2005, 2013, 2017, and 2019—the most selections for a professional athlete.